 Nuclear Weapon Factsheet and FAQ

-A nuclear weapon is complicated.
+A nuke is complex.
 It’s rocket science and nuclear physics all rolled up into one.
-But we don’t need to be Einstein to know what matters.
-Some basic facts are all we need.
+But we don’t need to be Einstein.
+Check out this nuclear weapon factsheet for what really matters.

 What was the size of the blast range at Hiroshima and Nagasaki?